chronoDave/Chrono-Labs/packages/portfolio-express/assets/markdown/doombox.md

 **Better testing coverage**

-Throughout developing Doombox, I've realized the strengths of automated testing.
+Throughout developing Doombox, I've come to realize the strength of automated testing.
 It's something often overlooked and sometimes seen as a waste of time, but I personally cannot imagine doing a large-scale project without it.

 I don't have a coverage percentage or something similar in mind, however.
-My approach is simply, write tests for things that will either break often or should never break.
+My approach is simple: Write tests for things that will either break often or should never break.

 **Removal of linked packages**

-Doombox is a pseudo monorepo and uses [linking](https://classic.yarnpkg.com/en/docs/cli/link/) to import local packages.
+Doombox is a pseudo [monorepo](https://en.wikipedia.org/wiki/Monorepo) and uses [linking](https://classic.yarnpkg.com/en/docs/cli/link/) to import local packages.
 This is quite a pain to set-up (and remove), so this will be replaced with something else.

 **Compact-first design**